jsenv/core/docs/assets_and_workers.md

 - :+1: create consistent specifiers
 - :+1: escape `"../../"` hell.

+The rest of this page shows how files can be referenced within HTML, CSS and js.

-When a browser do not support a feature during dev or after build, code is transformed by jsenv to become compatible.
-Most remarkably:
+This upcoming sections contains extract of code using recent features.
+Keep in mind that when a feature is not supported by a browser during dev of after build, code is transformed by jsenv to become compatible.
+This includes most remarkably:

 - script type module
 - worker type module
 - import assertions
 - document.adoptedStylesheets

-The rest of this page shows how files can be referenced within HTML, CSS and js.

 > **Note**
 > External urls, like `https://fonts.googleapis.com/css2?family=Roboto`, are preserved during dev and in the build files.